Deepak46544/vps-script/README.md

 ---

-**Note**: Replace `YOUR_BOT_TOKEN` and `YOUR_ADMIN_ID` with your actual bot token and admin user ID before running the bot.
+**Note**: Replace `7456161616:AAGN-X4M0Mg2Kb3gFOj3cJ5Cd91fHUuCWfA` and `5674869424` with your actual bot token and admin user ID before running the bot.
 Ensure that you comply with all legal regulations and use this bot responsibly.

 ## Contributing